ghall15/fiscalhistory/webpage/_build/html/_sources/war_of_1812.txt

     * British violation of maritime rights

-* Gordon Woods: "the war became the logical consequence of the Republicans' diplomacy since 1805."
+* Gordon S. [Wood]_: "the war became the logical consequence of the Republicans' diplomacy since 1805."

 * Declaration of War in June 1812